PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-06 12:03:13
+Last updated: 2024-04-06 12:03:46
-Random Quote: I'm not him, I'm not the turncloak, he died at Winterfell.
-My name is Reek.
-It rhymes with freak.  -  Reek
+Random Quote: Float like a butterfly, sting like a bee, my name is Steven with a V. - Arthur Harrow